We’ve got a great selection of training programmes now live on the site, with more being added periodically.

-Possibly the most beneficial effect a good strength training programme will have for the squash player though, is an increased resistance to injury.
-Stronger muscles are more robust muscles – it doesn’t matter how strong/fast/skilful you are as a player, if you’re constantly on the sidelines due to injuries.
+Possibly the most beneficial effect a good strength training programme will have for the squash player though is increased resistance to injury.
+Stronger muscles are more robust muscles – it doesn’t matter how strong/fast/skilful you are as a player if you’re constantly on the sidelines due to injuries.

 B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST